 Let us meet for real!
 Name: Richard Trigaux.
 Artist name: Yichard Muni

-This text is a part of a larger plot.
-So it is better to read first «The Kiss of the Worlds», in order not to spoil it.
+This text is a part of a larger plot, beginning with «The Kiss of the Worlds»

 This story happened long long ago, on a small island, part of the large Shartan archipelago.
 The largest islands were ruled by kings, and the smallest by land barons.